cranedroesch/panelNNET_preCpp/README.md

 7. Implement minibatch gradient descent as a training option

-8. Write a function for getting tauhat from a HTE model

-9. Write a function that steps through values of lambda
+8. Write a function that steps through values of lambda